icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 1. Download and [install](#installation) the client
 1. Run the [`icgc-get configure`](#configure-command) command to setup your environment
 1. Run the [`icgc-get check`](#check-command) command to ensure your credentials are correct
-1. Generate a Manifest ID via the [`Repository Browser`](https://dcc.icgc.org/repositories)
+1. Generate a Manifest ID via the [Repository Browser](https://dcc.icgc.org/repositories)
 1. Run [`icgc-get download -m <manifest-id>`](#download-command) to download files in your manifest

 ## Installation

-The distribution may be downloaded from the [binaries page.](/software/binaries/).
+The distribution may be downloaded from the [binaries page](/software/binaries/).
 If any or all of the download clients are not available, `icgc-get` can also interface with a Docker container that has all the download clients pre-installed.
 Although convenient, Docker is completely optional.
+See the [Internals](#internals) section for more information.

 ## Configuration